 The category of anchor text type plays an important role in how we calculate the risk of your links.

-That's the reason why you need to classify your keywords.
-Certain rules in our algorithm will only activate after you classify at least 80% of your keywords.
+Therefore you need to classify your keywords.
+Certain rules in our algorithm will only activate after you classified at least 80% of your keywords.

 - Money Keywords